virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

 - long -> Mod(long: modulo) -> int
 - long -> Mod(long: modulo) -> long
 - int -> Mod(int: modulo) -> int

+## ModuloCSVLineToString

+Select a value from a CSV file line by modulo division against the number of lines in the file.
+The second parameter is the field name, and this must be provided in the CSV header line as written.

+- long -> ModuloCSVLineToString(String: filename, String: fieldname) -> String
+  - *ex:* `ModuloCSVLineToString('data/myfile.csv','lat')` - *load values for 'lat' from the CSV file myfile.csv.*

 ## ModuloLineToString